What Are AMS Ads? A Book Advertising and Amazon Marketing Services for Authors Guide

 Amazon attracts over 180 million U.S. visitors monthly – all or most with shopping on their mind.
 It is no surprise that firms like Unilever and Procter & Gamble see it as the next consumer battleground.

-While this might seem intimidating to most small or medium-sized business selling on Amazon, Amazon Marketing Services offers your brands a chance to compete with the more prominent brands for a spot on the search results page.
+While this might seem intimidating to most small or medium-sized business selling on Amazon, Amazon Marketing Services (aka Amazon ads or Amazon advertising) offers your brands a chance to compete with the more prominent brands for a spot on the search results page.

 But what are AMS Ads?

-Amazon Marketing Services (AMS), now called “Advertising Console,” is an advertising solution that offers self-publishers – no matter how big or small – a chance to compete using keywords and product targeted ad campaigns.
+Amazon Marketing Services (AMS), now called “Advertising Console,” is an Amazon advertising solution that offers self-publishers and e-commerce sellers – no matter how big or small – a chance to compete using keywords and product targeted ad campaigns.

 The service launched in 2012 to most businesses and brands based out of the United States, the United Kingdom, and Canada.
 AMS helps sellers find more buyers and advertise their products more efficiently.